 The existing structure's position in relation to the existing trees has not generated any obvious or reported requirement to prune trees inappropriately.
-In view of the above I conclude that shading by and perception of trees have been considered (as the Standard (sections 5.3.4 and 5.6.2.6) recommends) and are not negative factors.
+In view of the above I conclude that shading by and perception of trees have been considered (as the Standard (sections 5.3.4 and 5.6.2.6) recommends) and appear not to be negative factors.